AzizHamad03/AgenticAI/readme.md

 Create a `.env` file in the project root.

-You can use `.env.example` as a template:
+You can use `.env.example` as a starting point:

 ```bash
 cp .env.example .env
 ```

-Configure the following values:
+Configure the required environment variables:

 ```env
 # Django